tl-its-umich-edu/my-learning-analytics/README.md

 Some front-end tests are implemented using the [Cypress framework](https://www.cypress.io/).

  For running cypress tests locally, it is essential that you have Myla instance running locally.
-Launch Myla from the browser go to the admin view and add user called `donald07` with password `root`.
+Launch Myla from the browser go to the admin view and add user called `donald07` with password `root`, first name `donald`, and last name `07`.
 Get the latest depersonalized datadump as described from the Step 9 in [installation and setup](#installation-and-setup).

  Install cypress